Link Search Menu Expand Document

 ollama pull smollm2:1.7b-instruct-fp16

-We provide example results for all these models in src/data/examples/ollama.
+We provide example results for some of these models in src/data/examples/ollama.

 By default, we use gpt-oss:20b as our inference model, served by ollama.
-This is specified in the Makefile by defining the variable MODEL to be ollama/gpt-oss:20b.
-(Note the ollama/ prefix.)
-All four models shown above are defined in the MODELS variable.
+This is specified in the Makefile by defining the variable MODEL to be ollama_chat/gpt-oss:20b.
+(Note the ollama_chat/ prefix.)
+All four models shown above are defined in the MODELS variable; there are all-models-* targets that try all of them.

-However, we found that gpt-oss:20b is too large for many developer machines.
-Specifically, we found that Apple computers with M1 Max chips with 32GB of memory were not sufficient for using gpt-oss:20b without “bogging down” the machine, while having 64GB of memory was sufficient.
-However, acceptable performance, especially for learning purposes, was achieved on 32GB machines when using the other, smaller models, which have 3B parameters or less.
+Unfortunately, a 20B parameter model is too large for many developer machines.
+Specifically, we found that Apple computers with M1 Max chips with 32GB of memory can struggle when using gpt-oss:20b, especially if lots of other apps are using significant memory.
+48GB or 64GB of memory is much better.
+However, acceptable performance, especially for learning purposes, was achieved on 32GB machines when using the other, smaller models.
 We encourage you to experiment with other model sizes and with different model families.
 Consider also Quantized versions of models.
-Which choices work best for you?

 Changing the Default Model Used